-As difficult to get here as it is to spell, this remote town on the east coast of Greenland is not for the sun worshipper: it’s cold, with its waters covered in ice for much of the year.
+As difficult to get here as it is to spell it, this remote town on the east coast of Greenland is not for the sun worshipper: it’s cold, with its waters covered in ice for much of the year.
 But for outdoorsy nature lovers (and those with warm mittens) there’s the pristine vastness of the National Park of Greenland on its doorstep to entice, with dogsledding adventures, sailing on glacial fjords, and a chance to see reindeer, the odd polar bear and walruses.

 5. Rodrigues, Indian Ocean

 There’s no place more likely to ease the stress of frenetic modern life than this sleepy little island in the Indian Ocean, some 600km east of Mauritius.
-At this laidback retreat, where exquisite sandy beaches with not a parasol in sight meet a preposterously aquamarine sea, you can stay with the friendly locals and sample delicious creole cooking.
+At this laidback retreat, where exquisite sandy beaches with not a parasol in sight meet a preposterously aquamarine sea, you can stay with friendly locals and sample delicious creole cooking.